 Now I would like to extend the just described construction to systems of inequalities.
 As we'll see very soon, inequalities are very useful and helpful even if we are mainly interested in the equations.
 Let $K\subset\mathbb R^{k+1}$ be a closed convex cone.
 A system of inequalities is a relation $\varphi(x)\in K,\ x\in M$, were, as before, $\varphi=(\phi^0,\ldots,\phi^k)^T$.
 We say that the system of inequalities is {\it regular} (in the strong sense) if $\mathrm{im}D_x\varphi+K=\mathbb R^{k+1},\ \forall\,x\in\varphi^{-1}(K)$.

-We take the dual cone $K^\circ=\{p\in\mathbb R^{k+1}: \langle p,y\rangle\le 0,\ \forall\,y\in K\}$ and consider the ``manifold with a convex border'' $(K^\circ\cap S^k)\times M$.
-We say that a subset $V$ of a smooth manifold is a {\it manifold with a convex border} if $V$ is covered by coordinate neigborhoods whose intersections with $V$ are diffeomorphic to closed convex subsets of the Euclidean space.
-Smooth functions on the manifold with a convex border are restrictions of smooth functions on the ambient manifold.
-The tangent cone $T_vV$ is the closer of the set of velocities at $v$ of starting from $v$ and contained in $V$ smooth curves.
+We take the dual cone $K^\circ=\{p\in\mathbb R^{k+1}: \langle p,y\rangle\le 0,\ \forall\,y\in K\}$ and consider the ``manifold with a convex boundary'' $(K^\circ\cap S^k)\times M$.
+We say that a subset $V$ of a smooth manifold is a {\it manifold with a convex boundary} if $V$ is covered by coordinate neigborhoods whose intersections with $V$ are diffeomorphic to closed convex subsets of the Euclidean space.
+Smooth functions on the manifold with a convex boundary are restrictions of smooth functions on the ambient manifold.
+The tangent cone $T_vV$ is the closure of the set of velocities at $v$ of smooth curves starting from $v$ and contained in $V$.

 Let $f:V\to\mathbb R$ be a $C^1$ function.
 We say that $v\in V$ is a critical point of $f$ if $\langle d_vf,\xi\rangle\le 0,\ \forall\,\xi\in T_vV$.

 \begin{lemma} If the system of inequalities $\varphi(x)\in K$ is regular (in the strong sense), then 0 is not a critical point of $\varphi^*\bigr|_{(K^\circ\cap S^k)\times M}$. \end{lemma} The proof is a straightforward check based on the duality $K^{\circ\circ}=K$; we leave it to the reader.
 The inverse statement is not true mainly due to the fact that $T_yK$ is, in general, bigger than $K$.